rolandjlevy/css-modal-using-target-pseudo-class/README.md

 # Pure CSS Modal

-> This uses the `:target` pseudo-class to open and close modals using CSS only - without JavaScript
+> Built from scratch using CSS only (no JavaScript).
+These modals work with the `:target` pseudo-class, are fully responsive and easy to customise.

 - [Live demo](https://css-modal-using-target-pseudo-class.rolandjlevy.repl.co/)
 - [Source code](https://repl.it/@RolandJLevy/css-modal-using-target-pseudo-class)